-This property associates an instance of F20 Self-Contained Expression with a pre-existing instance of F2 Expression that was included in it.
+Scope note: This property associates an instance of F20 Self-Contained Expression with an instance of F2 incorporated expression may be self-contained or fragmentary.

+Expression that was included in it and that is a realization of an independent work.
+The

-This property makes it possible to recognise the autonomous status of the incorporated expression, which was created in a distinct context, and can be incorporated in many distinct self-contained expressions, and to highlight the difference between "structural" and "accidental" whole-part relationships between conceptual entities.
+This property makes it possible to recognise the autonomous status of the incorporated expression, which was created in a distinct context, and can be incorporated in many distinct self-contained expressions, and to highlight the difference between "structural" and "accidental" whole post relationships between concentral antities.